plforacle/heatwave-lakehouse/load-parquet-data/load-parquet-data.md

 In this final task of loading data we will load data into a table DELIVERY_VENDOR from the Object Store.
 This time, the data in the object store is in the parquet format.

 **Note:** Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
-Parquet is available in multiple languages including Java, C++, Python, etc...
-You can read up more on the Parquet format here.
+Parquet is available in multiple languages including Java, C++, Python, etc….

 ### Objectives